LaurePiechaczyk/project4-code-institute-django/README.md

 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/) | used to inspect the elements, codes and to see the how the site look like on various phones and tablets

 - [DeepL](https://www.deepl.com/) | used to translate words from French to English and to write the content of the website and the 'Read me' file

-- [cloudinary]
+- [cloudinary]| used to store images

 # Tests
 ## Code validation and issues found